myframe1002223338/swoole-novice/README.en.md

    ​        Delete proc_ Open save and restart the server.

+#### Document

+Please open and read the development manual after downloading the novice package

 #### Copyright Information

 Easylt 3 is released in accordance with MIT open source agreement and provides free trial.